nicebots-xyz/botkit/readme.md

 - **Extensible**: The bot is built around the extensions located in the `src/extensions` directory.
 There you can find useful and example extensions to get you started.
 - **Configurable**: The bot's configuration, including enabled extensions and bot token, is managed through a `config.yml` file.
 - **Easy Setup**: Botkit simplifies the setup process by providing a well-structured project template and configuration management.
+- **Integrated Backend**: Botkit provides an easy way of having a webserver running alongside your bot, with the ability to add routes and endpoints.

 ## Requirements